'Alien' To 'The Exorcist': 10 Scariest Horror Movies According To IMDb

 Who doesn’t love a good horror flick?
 After all, horror films have the power to transport us to worlds where the boundaries of reality are blurred and the rules of logic no longer apply.
 From the screams that echo through dark and scary nights to the endless pursuit of unseen evils, horror films have fascinated and terrified audiences for decades.

 They have also resulted in some of the most iconic moments in movie history.
 Who can forget the shocking shower scene in Alfred Hitchcock’s classic Psycho?
-Or how about that terrifying climax of The Blair Witch Project?
-And of course, the Holy Grail of horror scenes (in the Holy Grail of horror movies) that sees Linda Blaire’s Regan MacNeil twisting her neck 360 degrees in The Exorcist?
+Or how about that horrifying climax of The Blair Witch Project?
+And of course, who can forget the Holy Grail of horror scenes (in the Holy Grail of horror movies) where Linda Blaire’s Regan MacNeil twists her neck 360 degrees in The Exorcist?

 In short, the horror genre has been a gift to the world of cinema (and beyond), and despite the understandable apprehensions some people harbour towards it, it warrants your time and attention.
 And what could be a better list of movies to start with than the ones that your fellow moviegoers consider to be the best of the best?
 We are talking about the highest-rated horror movies on IMDb that include the likes of Hollywood classics like Rosemary’s Baby and the Indian cult hit Tumbbad.